vishnufka/rot13/README.md

 # rot13

-[Originally written as a technical test several years ago.]
+[Originally written as a technical test several years ago.
+ROT13 substitution cipher.]

 I have written two methods to decode strings using ROT13/5 in order to compare and contrast differences.